cloudflare/dog/readme.md

     if (taskname.length < 1) return toError('Invalid task name', 400);

-    // Generate Durable Object ID from taskname let id = env.POOL.idFromName(taskname);
+    // Generate Durable Object ID from taskname let group = env.POOL.idFromName(taskname);

+    // Custom request identifier logic
+    let reqid = req.headers.get('x-request-id');

+    // Identify the `Replica` stub to use let replica = await identify(group, reqid, {
+      parent: env.POOL,
+      child: env.TASK,
+    });

+    // (Optional) Save reqid -> replica.id
+    // await KV.put(`req::${reqid}`, replica.id.toString());

-    // Load the Durable Object & forward the request return env.POOL.get(id).fetch(req);
+    // Send request to the Replica instance return replica.fetch(req);
   }
 }
 ```

 ## API

+### `identify`

+> **Note:** Refer to the [TypeScript definitions](/index.d.ts#L149) for more information.

+The utility function to identify a `Replica` to be used and, if necessary, will create a new `Replica` if none are available.
+Returns the `Replica` stub directly.

 ### `Group`

-> **Note:** Refer to the [TypeScript definitions](/index.d.ts#L112) for more information.
+> **Note:** Refer to the [TypeScript definitions](/index.d.ts#L116) for more information.

 ***Required:***

 * `limit: number` – the maximum number of active connections a `Replica` can handle
 * `link(env: Bindings): { self, child }` – define the relationships between this `Group` and its `Replica` child class
-* `identify(req: Request): Promise<string> | string` – a user-supplied method to identify an incoming request

 A `Group` is initial coordinator for the cluster.
-It calls the user-supplied `identify` method to determine a request identifier, `ReqID`.
+It receives a user-supplied request identifier, `ReqID`, and replies with the Durable Object ID for the `Replica` instance to be used.
 If the `ReqID` has been seen before, the Group will attempt to target the same Replica that the `ReqID` was previously connected to.
-If the `ReqID` is unknown, the Group will send the request to the least-utilized `Replica` instance.
+If the `ReqID` is unknown, the Group will send the request to the least-utilized `Replica` instance or generate a new `Replica` ID to be used.

-Afer a `Replica` instance has been targeted, the Group verifies that the `Replica` actually has availability for the request, as determined by the user-supplied `limit` value.
+When targeting an existing `Replica` instance, the Group verifies that the `Replica` actually has availability for the request, as determined by the user-supplied `limit` value.
 If a new Replica instance needs to be created, the Group's `clusterize()` method is called to generate a new `Replica` instance identifier.
-You may override this method with your own logic – for example, including a [jurisdiction](#todo) – but by default, the Group calls `newUniqueId()` for a system-guaranteed identifier.
+You may override this method with your own logic – for example, including a [jurisdiction](https://developers.cloudflare.com/workers/runtime-apis/durable-objects#restricting-objects-to-a-jurisdiction) – but by default, the Group calls `newUniqueId()` for a system-guaranteed identifier.

 The number of active connections within each `Replica` instance is automatically tracked and shared between the `Replica` and its `Group` parent.
 The `Replica`'s count is decremented when the connection is closed.
 This means that when a `Replica` works with WebSockets, open connections continue to reserve `Replica` quota until closed.
 Non-upgraded HTTP connections close and decrement the `Replica` count as soon as a `Response` is returned.